 Even now, Hong Kong is still one of the safest cities in the world.
 We have an extremely low crime rate.
 Although the media focus is on the sensational clashes between police and protesters, keep in mind that Hong Kong is not a war zone.
 Guns that shoot real bullets are rare in Hong Kong (they’re illegal for civilians to own).
-No one has been killed during 11 weeks of protests that have included peaceful mass demonstrations of up to 2 million people.
+No one has been killed during 4 months of protests that have included peaceful mass demonstrations of up to 2 million people.
 No travelers in Hong Kong have been hurt.
 For context: compare this to popular travel destinations like Thailand, where tourists have been murdered and bombs have exploded in tourist locations in central Bangkok.
 Even in the middle of protests, Hong Kong is still far more secure than many Asian neighbors.

 However, it’s also true that this is a very special time in Hong Kong, and anyone who comes now needs to understand what they are parachuting into.
 We agree 100% with the state departments of the US, the UK, Canada and Australia, who recommend that travelers stay alert and keep away from areas where there are protests happening, and avoid situations where you see masses of police gathering.

 This doesn’t mean you have to be afraid, nor does it mean you need to run from ALL protest demonstrations, if you are interested in experiencing them.
 (More tips on how to safely attend a Hong Kong protest are below).

 It means you should exercise good judgement and common sense.
 If you want to completely avoid the protests, that’s easy to do, since the majority of the demonstrations are scheduled and announced well in advance.
 The clashes you see on the news are mostly after-hours action that happens between police and hardcore protesters after the majority of demonstrators have gone home.
 It’s not likely that you’ll accidentally get caught in the crossfire, unless you are looking for it.
 The rare hapless traveler who accidentally wanders into a “hot” protest zone is typically quickly sent packing off in a safe direction by concerned local Hong Kongers or the police.